ThymeSave/cookbook/docs/components/silverware.md

     - is split into components where suitable
     - utilizes best practices where ever it makes sense, we keep it open to make own design decisions that might not be compliant with "the angular way"
-- We use observables (RxJS) and TypeScript features where ever possible
+- Use observables (RxJS) and TypeScript features where ever possible
     - promises are just used e.g. in plugins to make the entry easier for plugin developers OR if not otherwise possible
+- Plugin-architecture from the beginning allowing easy extension of the system without going into much detail about the UI
+  - allows developers with almost no experience to extend and contribute
+  - keeps the core small and maintainable

 ## Further resources